The Lure (2015 film): Themes

 Smoczyńska likened the mermaids to immigrants, abused by the locals (used in the sex industry) on their way to their real goal—America.
 She added they represent innocence, yet their odour and slime recalled girls maturing, "they menstruate, they ovulate, their bodies start smelling and feeling different."
 David Ehrlich of IndieWire, noting the mermaids' "bodies are a source of constant fascination", said that "The Lure is having some fun with chauvinist objectification; the film has a funny habit of lambasting dumb misogynist rhetoric by applying it literally."

 Release

-Córki dancingu premiered in Poland on 25 December 2015.
-The Lure was later shown in the World Cinema Dramatic Competition section at the 2016 Sundance Film Festival and then the Fantasia Film Festival.
+The Lure was released in Poland on 25 December 2015.
+The film was later screened in the World Cinema Dramatic Competition section of the 2016 Sundance Film Festival and at the Fantasia International Film Festival.

-In 2016, American art house distributor Janus Films acquired the rights to distribute The Lure in North America, for a limited release beginning on 1 February 2017.
-It was afterwards chosen for DVD and Blu-ray release in Region A by The Criterion Collection.
+In 2016, American art house distributor Janus Films acquired North American distribution rights to The Lure, for a limited theatrical release beginning on 1 February 2017.
+It was released on DVD and Blu-ray in Region A on 10 October 2017 by The Criterion Collection.